 Down on the beach, it is encircled by stark cliffs, yet the sandy expanse goes on and on.
 Activities that prove to be popular here include sunbathing, swimming, and surfing.
 Visitors can also enjoy playing volleyball on the particularly soft sand.

 The downside to this incredible and unique beach is that when you are tired from the day, you will still have the 230 steps to climb back up this time.
-It is not for the faint of heart or out of shape, though the difficult access does help to explain why this is surely one of the least crowded beaches in Southern California.
+It is not for the faint of heart or out of shape, though the difficult access does help to explain why this is one of the quietest beaches in Southern California.

 Crescent Bay Beach